rosario/kasper/about.md

 title: About me
 ---

-This is where you could put your "About me" page.
+This is a static page.
+It could be an 'about page' if you'd like.